ftrvxmtrx/pinentry-dmenu/README.md

 ------
 To use pinentry-dmenu add in `~/.gnupg/gpg-agent.conf`:

-	pinentry-program <absolut path to pinentry-dmenu>
+	pinentry-program <absolute path to pinentry-dmenu>

 The config is located in `~/.gnupg/pinentry-dmenu.conf`.